ev3nvy/.dotfiles/README.md

 [Git][git] is required to clone the project and [Stow][stow] is used for symlinking files into the home directory.

+Additionally, [just][just] is used for running the required stow commands.

 ## Installation
 1\.
 Check out the dotfiles repo in your home directory using git.
 ```console